 Who is present at mediation?
 If there is a court case associated with the mediation, all parties to the court case should be present at mediation.
 If the parties have attorneys, their attorneys are frequently (but not always) present as well.
 At 8 Second Legal, spouses of the parties are allowed to be present as many parties are unwilling to reach an agreement without the ability to consult their spouse.
 Third-parties, such as friends or other family members, can only be present if all parties agree to the presence of the third-party.

 How much does mediation cost?
 At 8 Second Legal, mediation is $200 per hour.
 (Does not apply to CHINS/At Risk Youth mediations).
-It is common for the parties to split the cost of mediation equally, which means that each party would pay $87.50 per hour.
+It is common for the parties to split the cost of mediation equally, which means that each party would pay $100 per hour.
 Sometimes, the parties split the cost pursuant to the proportionate shares set out in their Child Support Worksheet, in which case the parties must alert the mediator to this intention prior to mediation.
 Payment must be paid in full at the time of service.

 What if I can’t afford mediation?
 If mediation is required by your Parenting Plan or other court order and you cannot afford mediation, there are mediation facilities that can work with you at a reduced rate or on a sliding scale.
 8 Second Legal is a private firm that offers high-level mediation with a licensed attorney; therefore, you should only schedule mediation with 8 Second Legal if you are agreeable to our office’s hourly rate and you are able to pay for the service on the same day the service is rendered.

 How long does mediation take?
 Mediation can frequently be accomplished in one session, but occasionally the mediator sees fit to schedule a subsequent session.
-The mediator can usually ascertain within the first one or two hours if the mediation is likely to lead to settlement.
-If the mediator determines that the case is unlikely to lead to settlement, the mediator will usually terminate the mediation within the first one or two hours.
+The parties can usually ascertain within the first one or two hours if the mediation is likely to lead to settlement.
+If either party determines that the mediation is unlikely to lead to settlement, either party may terminate the mediation at any time.
 If the session proceeds for longer than two hours, this is usually an indication that the parties are making progress towards a settlement.
 A mediation that leads to settlement can be expected to last anywhere from 3 to 5 hours (or longer if the issues are complex).
 CHINS/At Risk Youth mediations are shorter and can be expected to last anywhere from 30 to 90 minutes.

 What happens after mediation?
 If the parties reach a settlement, then the mediator will have the parties sign what is called a CR2A Agreement at the end of mediation.
 This agreement binds the parties to their settlement.
 If one or both parties are represented by attorneys, the attorney will draft the documents that ultimately get signed by the parties and then by a judge.
 This usually does not occur during mediation as it can take several days, or even a matter of weeks, for the attorneys to draft documents and circulate them for signatures.
 The CR2A Agreement that is signed during mediation is a valid and enforceable agreement, regardless of how long it takes to have final documents drafted and signed by the judge.
 If neither party is represented by counsel, they may elect to have the mediator draft their final documents.